24 September 2021

 Picture of Elnaz Baghlanian.

 “Literature is at the core of a well-functioning democracy.
 It has an enormous power simply because it puts words onto our experiences, and because it can raise questions”, says Elnaz Baghlanian, previously Alumna of the Year at Linköping University and now operational manager at Writers’ Centre – East.
-Malcolm Fallenius
+Photographer: Malcolm Fallenius

 Elnaz Baghlanian was appointed operational manager at Writers’ Centre – East in April 2021, while the coronavirus epidemic raged.
 The centre is a non-profit organisation with a membership of more than 700 professional authors whose purpose is to spread literature in society.